windy-ux/webform_content_creator/README.txt

 8. When choosing a Node field (checkbox on the left side of each field name), a Webform field can be choosen to match with this Node field (optionally, you can provide a custom text instead, using available tokens).

+### New features in version 8.x-1.2

+- Change custom textfield to custom textarea (https://www.drupal.org/project/webform_content_creator/issues/3089198)
+- Add possibility to synchronize webform submission and the corresponding node.
+When this webform submission is edited or deleted, the corresponding node is edited or deleted accordingly.
+To do this, you have to create a synchronization field in the content type and map this field with submission id.